buerokrata/Public-review-Unit-of-Measure-guidelines/README.md

 This content-oriented guideline for Units of measures is destined to statistical data modelers working with multidimensional data, primarily in SDMX – but with a scope that can go beyond (e.g. datawarehousing in general).
 The patterns proposed in this paper are anchored in existing and well-established international standards in the fields of science and engineering.

 # Public review
-As we move along the markdown format will take precedence.
-The pdf document will be regenerated frequently to reflect changes applied to the markdown text.

 To offer comments, improvements to the document please open issues (via the left hand panel) or contribute to the discussions already opened.